 • How far out?

 • Is the cage detachable?

-• What turret rotation is needed?
+• The turret rotation that is required?

-• What “working envelope” is needed?
+• What length “working envelope” is needed?

 • What power source is needed?